 Wire Ripping vs. Stripping

-On Romex brand and other NM cable, casing is the heavy plastic sheathing that binds two or more individual wires.
+On Romex brand and other non-metallic cable, casing is the heavy plastic sheathing that binds two or more individual wires.
 Each of these copper wires is coated with a thin layer of plastic.

 When you remove this outer casing or sheathing, this ripping action is performed by using a cable ripper.
 When you remove the colored casing from the inner wires, this action is called stripping.
 For this, you use a different device called a wire stripper.